m-pluta/machine-learning/report/report.typ

 = Dataset transformations

-The original dataset contains 178 classes of images, split using an 80/20 train-test split.
-To ensure the train and test sets were representative of the whole dataset and unbiased, the sets were merged and then shuffle-split again as a pre-processing step.
-This also meant the dataset could be standardised by working with one directory only.
+The original dataset @Dataset contains 178 classes of images, split using an 80/20 train-test split.
+To minimise bias to ensure the train and test sets were representative of the whole dataset, the sets were merged and then shuffle-split.
+This meant the dataset could be standardised by working with one directory only.

 == Image Resizing